“You should prefer a good scientist without literary abilities than a literate one without scientific skills.” – Leonardo da Vinci

 Research Interests

-My research interests are focused around the application of systems theory, complex systems theory, and network analysis techniques to the analysis of organisations and groups of organisations (business, governments etc).
-I combine modelling and simulation techniques (agent based modelling, and network analysis) with the analysis of information (both qualitative and using methods like natural language processing and machine learning/AI) to research organisations and society, and how interventions can be made in complex systems and outcome understood (to the extend that this is possible).
+I am interested in how interventions can be made in complex systems and outcomes understood and evaluated.
 Related to this I am interested in how the culture, memory, and knowledge of an organisation can be theorised as an emergent property of the complex system itself.
 I am also interested in systemic processes of power and their consequences for our privacy and liberty, and I conduct some research on whistle blowers, cyber security, and leaks.

 I also have a philosophical interest in complexity theory and complex thinking.
 Including the intellectual origins of the work (Cybernetics and systemic theory and so on), what these techniques say about failure, and the links between complexity society and other fields of study such as Assemblages and Atmospheres.